Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/introduction.rst

 Settings
 ========

-F-curves have three additional properties, which control the interpolation between points, extension behavior, and the type of handles.
+F-Curves have three additional properties, which control the interpolation between points, extension behavior, and the type of handles.